checkly/docs.checklyhq.com/site/content/docs/api-checks/api-checks.md

 **4. Response time limits**

-Our [time limits](limits) are flexible, we know that sometimes an API is just slow, but not broken.
-We call that “degraded” and you can specify when an API checks should be marked as degraded and when it should be marked as failed.
+Our [time limits](limits) are customisable, sometimes API's can be slow, but not broken.
+We call that **degraded**.
+We let you specify when an API check should be marked as **degraded** and when it should be marked as **failed**.
 ![response times](/docs/images/api-checks/overview-response-time.png)

 **5. Assertions**

 This is where you determine whether the response of the HTTP request is correct or within acceptable bounds.
-You can assert by difference sources.
+You can assert on different sources.
 These could be:
 - The HTTP status code returned from the API
 - Something missing or required within the response body
 - A specific response header